cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 A procedure related to encoding is the conversion of an elliptic curve point to a bit string.
 This is called serialization, and is typically used for compactly storing or transmitting points.
-For example, {{SECG1}} gives a standard method for serializing points.
 The reverse operation, deserialization, converts a bit string to an elliptic curve point.
+For example, {{SEC1}} and {{p1363a}} give standard methods for serialization and deserialization.

 Deserialization is different from encoding in that only certain strings (namely, those output by the serialization procedure) can be deserialized.